 These super quick cinnamon raisin bagels are ready to enjoy in just about 2 hours!
-The addition of a little oatmeal, together with the cinnamon and raisins, makes these perfect morning bagels.
+The addition of a little oatmeal, together with the cinnamon and raisins, makes these perfect morning bagels!

-Why you’ll love this quick cinnamon raisin bagels recipe
+Why you’ll love these cinnamon raisin bagels!

 • These are bagels for the impatient, but you won’t compromise taste and texture in the process.
-No, they won’t be as chewy as the 24-hour bagels, but they still have lovely taste and texture, in a fraction of the time.

 • The bit of oatmeal in the dough adds both texture and flavour, that a short-rise bagel often lacks.